DONATIONS NEEDED NOW!

 To make an online purchase go to Good Search, click on the GoodShop icon, a list of participating stores will drop down.
 Select the store you desire to make a purchase, and a percentage of your purchase is made to American Maltese Association Rescue.

-Just click on the Good Search icon to the right and start searching or the GoodShop icon to make a purchase!
+Just click on the Good Search icon to the left and start searching or the GoodShop icon to make a purchase!

 A 501(c)(3) Non-Profit Organization

 We are affiliated with the American Maltese Association

 Search for American Maltese Association Rescue in CA